DeedleFake/sirdsc/README.md

 Installation
 ------------

-Run the following commands:
+Run the following command:

-    make
-    make install

-The default prefix is '/usr'.
-If you want to install sirdsc with a different prefix, simply run the following:

-    make PREFIX=<your desired prefix> install

-Be sure to replace &lt;your desired prefix&gt; with whatever your desired prefix is.
+    go get github.com/DeedleFake/sirdsc

+This will install the command 'sirdsc' into your GOPATH.
+For more information, run:

+    go help gopath

 Usage
 -----